What is the Hub?

 Leaving a group

-If you want to leave a group, go to the group here, click on All Members, then click the Leave Hub Group button.
-That will remove you from the Hub Group, and from all the private areas belonging to that Hub Group.
+If you want to leave a group, click Leave Hub Group.
+This will remove you from the Hub Group and from all the private areas belonging to that Hub Group.
 It will not remove you from public channels and forums, but you can do this yourself in Mattermost and Forums respectively, if you wish.

 Seeing all your Roles in all groups

-Click on My Roles in the blue menu at the top to see a list of all the roles you hold.
-It has a History button to show you all the changes to your role holding.
+Click on My Roles in the grey menu at the top to see a list of all the roles you hold.
+There is a History option to show you all the changes to your role holding.

 Stepping back from roles

-Click on My Roles in the blue menu at the top to see a list of all the roles you hold.
+Click on My Roles in the grey menu at the top to see a list of all the roles you hold.
 Then click on Step Back From Roles.

-This shows all your roles, all with Step Back ticked. and gives you these options:
+This shows all your roles, all with Step Back ticked, and gives you the following options:

 - Assign another user to the ticked roles